Biological implications of $\mathfrak{so}(2,1)$ symmetry in exact solutions for a self-repressing gene

 A further symmetry breaking manifests itself for certain values of $b$ with respect to the protein number distribution when the number of operators is small.
 For the case of $b<1$ the gene switching is slow in comparison with the protein removal rate, hence the probability distributions for the protein number when the gene is ON (or OFF) are split, and bimodal probability distributions are observed (see FIGs \ref{fig:probs}A and \ref{fig:split}B).
 When the operator number is large, these differences in ON and OFF states would average out in the reaction mixture and become unobservable.
 Here the actual biological regime of small gene number per cell is experimentally significant because it permits direct observation of stochastic switching between ON and OFF in living cells \citep{Suter2011}.
 When the gene switching is fast in comparison with protein removal rate ($b>1$) the distributions are unimodal and the existence of the two gene states cannot be established by the measurement of protein numbers, even with low gene copy number (see FIG \ref{fig:probs}B).

 In conclusion, we have made use of symmetries described by a Lie algebra to fully characterize the behavior of a self-repressing gene.
 Because the exact solutions represent the behavior of the system for any number of reacting molecules and all values of kinetic constants, we interpret the deviation from deterministic behavior, the splitting of the two branches of $z_0$, and the emergence of bimodal protein distributions as different types of symmetry breaking.
-The role the symmetries play in this analysis differs from how they are used in quantum problems, where, for example, energy levels are invariant.
-In both physical and biological problems, they are important as an aid to understanding natural phenomena.
-Deeper insight into the role of symmetries in biology will come from analyzing other cases where they are useful.
-We are aware of applications to the evolution of the genetic code \cite{Hornos1993} and to phylogenetic branching processes \citep{Bashford2004}, but no other cases where kinetic symmetries have been used in an analysis of stochastic gene expression.
+The role the symmetries play in this analysis differs from how they are used in quantum problems, where symmetries involve the quantum state directly.
+Deeper insight into the role of symmetries will be helpful not only to statistical physics, but also to other areas involving stochastic processes, including biological evolution \cite{Hornos1993,Bashford2004}.

-\acknowledgments{AFR was supported by CAPES.
+\acknowledgments{AFR was supported by CAPES (88881.062174/2014-01).
 JR was supported by NIH R01 OD010936.
-We thank UnJin Lee for helpful comments. }
+We thank UnJin Lee and David H. Sharp for helpful comments, and J. E. M. Hornos for stimulating discussion.}